-When through operating the instrument, turn the Tuner to NULL, (where no sound is hear) and be sure the Power Switch is turned OFF.
-When not in use for long periods of time, the batteries should be removed and stored in a dry, cool place, such as on a shelf in a closet.
+When through operating the instrument, turn the Mineral-Metal Control to NULL, (where no sound is heard), and be sure to turn the Power Switch OFF.

 The instrument has a full two (2) year warranty on parts and labor (except batteries) to the original purchaser.